Founder, Publisher, & Editor

 I love to cook and explore the world of food (especially Greek–I learned from Dad and Yia Yia.
 Dad says my pastitsio is “best ever!”, and I have Yia Yia’s kourambiedes and koulourakia down perfectly, if I do say so myself.)
 To go with all that great food, let me not forget my appreciation for good wine.
 My current favorite is Xinomavro, but a nice Assyrtiko on a hot summer day transports me to Santorini.

-For ten years, I served as Associate Editor and Senior Writer for The Greek Star newspaper.
-I’ve contributed to three books: Greektown Chicago: Its History, Its Recipes, Chicago Area Ethnic Handbook, and I chronicled my maternal grandfather’s arrival in America in the premiere edition of Voices of Hellenism Literary Journal.
+For 10 years, I served as Associate Editor and Senior Writer for The Greek Star newspaper.
+I’ve contributed to 3 books: Greektown Chicago: Its History, Its Recipes, Chicago Area Ethnic Handbook, and I chronicled my maternal grandfather’s arrival in America in the premiere edition of Voices of Hellenism Literary Journal.
 From 2002 until 2015, I was a featured writer at GreekCircle magazine.
-My work has also been published in The National Herald, USAGreekReporter.com, Harlots’ Sauce Radio (Bring the Marbles Home – Once and For All; You Did Not Just Say That!), KRHTH magazine, NEO Magazine, and Women.Who.Write.
-(My Dad: Reflections, Lessons, Love…and Celebration; Time to Forgive My Mother), and more.
-At From the Mommy Files…, I explore the highs and lows of life as a parent.
+My work has also been published in The National Herald, USAGreekReporter.com, Harlots’ Sauce Radio (Bring the Marbles Home – Once and For All; You Did Not Just Say That!), Women.Who.Write.
+(My Dad: Reflections, Lessons, Love…and Celebration; Time to Forgive My Mother), KPHTH, NEO Magazine, and more.
+On the blog, From the Mommy Files…, I explored the highs and lows of life as a parent.
 I’m also co-director of Chicago’s Greek Media Club, and a stalwart advocate of Greek Orthodox parochial schools.
-(Five of the USA’s twenty-five such schools are right here in Chicago).
+(5 of the USA’s 15 such schools are right here in Chicago).

 I’m really excited to take this journey with you and WindyCity Greek!
 Thanks for your parea.